 3. Add the turmeric, cumin and cayenne.
-Cook stirring to coat the veggies.
+Cook stirring to coat the veggies in the spices, about 1 minute.
 Add the cilantro, ginger, tomatoes, and the lime juice.
-Bring to a simmer.
-Lower the heat then cover.
+Stir to mix and bring to a simmer.
+Cover.
+Lower the heat to medium low.

-4. Simmer for about 10 minutes or until the cauliflower is just soft.
+4. Simmer stirring gently once or twice for about 10 minutes or until the cauliflower is just soft.
 Taste for salt.
 Serve with lime wedges as a side, or a main with brown basmati rice.

 Ann's Tips and Tricks